Capital punishment in Saudi Arabia: Use of public executions

-Saudi Arabia performed public executions until recently, but it is unclear if this practice continues.
-In 2022, no public executions were recorded; as of 2024, despite the increased number of executions, Deera Square - the former site of public beheadings - had become "dominated by cafes and restaurants with almost no sign of its bloody past".
+Saudi Arabia performed public executions until recently.
+In 2022, no public executions were recorded; as of 2024, despite the increased number of executions, Deera Square – the former site of public beheadings – had become "dominated by cafes and restaurants with almost no sign of its bloody past".

-Public beheadings typically take (or took) place around 9 a.m.
-The convicted person is walked to a courtyard near the courthouse and kneels in front of the executioner.
-A police official announces the crimes committed by the person and the beheading takes place.
-The executioner uses a sword known as a sulthan to remove the condemned person's head from his or her body at the neck.
-After a medical examiner inspects the body and then pronounces the convict dead, a police official announces the crimes committed by the beheaded convict once again and the process is complete.
-Professional executioners have beheaded as many as 10 people in a single day.
+Public beheadings typically took place around 9 a.m.
+The convicted person was walked to a courtyard near the courthouse and kneeled in front of the executioner.
+A police official announced the crimes committed by the person and the beheading took place.
+The executioner used a sword known as a sulthan to remove the condemned person's head from his or her body at the neck.
+After a medical examiner inspected the body and pronounced the convict dead, a police official announced the crimes committed by the beheaded convict once again and the process was complete.
+Professional executioners beheaded as many as 10 people in a single day.

-Crucifixion of the beheaded body is sometimes ordered in cases where the person was a child molester or a rapist.
-For example, in 2009, the Saudi Gazette reported that "an Abha court had sentenced the leader of an armed gang to death and three-day crucifixion (public displaying of the beheaded body) and six other gang members to beheading for their role in jewelry store robberies in Asir."
+Crucifixion of the beheaded body was sometimes ordered in cases where the person was a child molester or a rapist.
+Crucifixion was also used for offenses such as organized crime; for example, in 2009, the Saudi Gazette reported that "an Abha court had sentenced the leader of an armed gang to death with a three-day crucifixion (public displaying of the beheaded body) and six other gang members to beheading for their role in jewelry store robberies in Asir."

 In 2003, Muhammad Saad al-Beshi, whom the BBC described as "Saudi Arabia's leading executioner", gave a rare interview to Arab News.
 He described his first execution in 1998: "The criminal was tied and blindfolded.
 With one stroke of the sword I severed his head.
 It rolled metres away...
 People are amazed how fast [the sword] can separate the head from the body."
 He also said that, before an execution, he visits the victim's family to seek forgiveness for the criminal, which can lead to the criminal's life being spared.
 Once an execution goes ahead, his only conversation with the prisoner is to tell him or her to recite the Muslim declaration of belief, the Shahada.
 "When they get to the execution area, their strength drains away.
 Then I read the execution order, and at a signal I cut the prisoner's head off," he said.